- Suggested short URL for this page = bit.ly/oatp-conventions

 - For example, here are two URLs for the same item, differing only in their session IDs at the ends:

 - You can always add or modify the tags on an existing item from inside TagTeam.
 But normally you can also use a second method to add new tags: revisit the original page on the web and click on the bookmarklet.
 The first method works even for sites that use unique session IDs.
 But the second is more difficult.
-When you revisit the page, you'll get a blank bookmarklet form and will create a duplicate tagging record. you can get around this problem by deleting the unique session ID in the URL on your second (or later) visit and pasting in the session ID form your first visit.
+When you revisit the page, you'll get a blank bookmarklet form and will create a duplicate tagging record.
+You can get around this problem by deleting the unique session ID in the URL on your second (or later) visit and pasting in the session ID from your first visit.

 - If you want to include a conference or workshop, before or after it occurs, first tag for OATP (with oa.events plus relevant subtopic tags).
 Then take a moment to see whether the event is listed on the events page of the Open Access Directory (OAD).
 If not, please add it.